Motion made, and Question proposed, That this House do now adjourn.—(Iain Stewart.)

 I totally agree with my hon.
 Friend and I thank her for her intervention.

 Many MPs have spoken on the issue over the past few months and years.
 My hon.
 Friend the Member for North West Durham highlighted how the mental health conditions of those with chronic disabilities is also a factor.
 My hon.
 Friends the Members for Gower (Tonia Antoniazzi), and for Oldham East and Saddleworth (Debbie Abrahams) have also spoken on the issue.
 My hon.
 Friend the Member for Rutherglen and Hamilton West (Ged Killen), in my neighbourhood of Lanarkshire, raised a very good question with the Government around the actual number of challenges to original assessment decisions that have been successful.
 My hon.
-Friend the Member for Hornsey and Wood Green (Catherine West) legitimately asked the Government about whether claimants would be entitled to receive a copy of their PIP assessment reports.
+Friend the Member for Hornsey and Wood Green (Catherine West) legitimately asked the Government whether claimants would be entitled to receive a copy of their PIP assessment reports.

 I thank my hon.
 Friend for giving way and I congratulate him on this important and timely debate.
 Does he agree that the sheer number of people who are successfully challenging the outcome when they lose their PIP award shows that the system is completely broken?
 We should not be putting people through that stress and anxiety and dragging them into poverty; we should be getting it right the first time round.